 - What happens when you get stuck with a technical query during implementation?
 What support options does the vendor offer?

-We live in an age where it is increasingly becoming important for businesses to make sense of the humongous mound of data that lie at their doorstep.
-Every click of the mouse, every swipe, every tweet and every check-in is further adding to this data mound.
+We live in an age where it is increasingly becoming important for businesses to make sense of the humongous mound of data that lies at their doorstep.
+Every click of the mouse, every swipe, every tweet, and every check-in is further adding to this data mound.
 How can businesses analyze all this data and use it for effective decision-making?

-This white paper highlights 6 such enterprises that have effectively used data visualization to solve their day-to-day business challenges:
+This white paper highlights six such enterprises that have effectively used data visualization to solve their day-to-day business challenges:

-- How Walmart uses data visualization to convert real-time social conversations into inventory?
+- How does Walmart use data visualization to convert real-time social conversations into inventory?

-- How Netflix plans to improve its operational visibility with dynamic data visualization?
+- How does Netflix plan to improve its operational visibility with dynamic data visualization?

-- How P&G uses data visualization to uncover new opportunities for growth?
+- How does P&G uses data visualization to uncover new opportunities for growth?

-- How MailChimp uses big data & visualization to help users better segment and target their subscribers?
+- How does MailChimp uses big data and visualization to help users better segment and target their subscribers?

-- How Twitter uses data visualization to track its complex workflows?
+- How does Twitter uses data visualization to track its complex workflows?

-- How Airbnb used conditional probability models and data visualization to make its search algorithm more location relevant?
+- How does Airbnb uses conditional probability models and data visualization to make its search algorithm more location-relevant?

-Businesses today face the problem of being rich on data, but poor on information.
+Businesses today face the problem of being rich in data, but poor in information.
 In a gold rush to derive value from big data, real-time analytics has emerged as a prominent tactic for businesses to gain an edge over the competition.
 This white paper defines the most important aspects of real-time analytics, and how it can be leveraged for your business.